Municipal Innovation Collection

 3. Innovation barriers, drivers, and enablers

 Introducing innovation practices to traditional systems can be difficult.
-Despite innovation gaining traction in the government sectors, there has been reported barriers (factors that hinder the successful institutionalisation of innovation practices).
-In many cases, innovation technologies often do not make it passed the pilot phase.
+Despite innovation gaining traction in the government sectors, there have been reported barriers (factors that hinder the successful institutionalisation of innovation practices).
+In many cases, innovative technologies often do not make it past the pilot phase.
 In the same vein, there are enablers (factors that facilitate innovation), and drivers (factors that trigger innovation) reported across public institutions.
-The list below presents resources that was collated from local and international studies into innovation barriers, drivers and enablers.
+The list below presents resources that were collated from local and international studies into innovation barriers, drivers and enablers.

 - Understanding innovation drivers and barriers in local government: a City of Tshwane Innovation Unit perspective